JonasWeigand/Robot_Identification/README.md

 Only required if a new experiment shell be designed and executed on the robot.

 # Requirements
 All algorithms run in MATLAB.
+Optionally, MATLAB calls compiled C-Code.

 **MATLAB Global Optimization Toolbox** is required for the surrogateopt solver.
 Obligatory for this implementation.
 However, other global optimization solvers such as https://nlopt.readthedocs.io/en/latest/ can be applied.